Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

 From the network-science perspective, the goal is to gather knowledge about real-world networks.
-This is for example achieved by assuming that a real-world network has a hidden underlying hyperbolic geometry, which can be revealed by embedding it into the hyperbolic plane~\cite{Alanis-Lobato2016, Boguna2010}.
-From the mathematical perspective, the focus lies on studying structural properties.
-Beyond degree distribution and clustering~\cite{DBLP:conf/icalp/GugelmannPP12}, the diameter~\cite{DBLP:conf/icalp/FriedrichK15}, the component structure~\cite{Bode2013}, the clique size~\cite{Blaesius2017}, and separation properties~\cite{blsius_et_al:LIPIcs:2016:6366} have been studied successfully.
+This is, for example, achieved by assuming that a real-world network has a hidden underlying hyperbolic geometry, which can be revealed by embedding it into the hyperbolic plane~\cite{ama-m-16, bpk-sihm-10}.